vtopc/intro-to-go/concurrency/README.md

 5. **Panics.** Recover could catch panic only in current goroutine, so make sure, that [panic is handled in goroutine](https://medium.com/codex/handle-panic-in-go-routine-54b82d6013d3).

 6. Don't make huge buffered channels.
-Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to use at as data storage to feet all results.
+Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to feet all results there.
 The channel consumer goroutine should be spawned before channel producer(writer) and write messages into DB/cache/file/socket/map/slice or other data structure.